• Skip to primary navigation

 Wonder Bread Chaffle - 3 to 4 Minutes

-• Repeat with the remaining batter.
+• Repeat.
+Repeat with the remaining batter.
 Spray the waffle maker with butter-flavored non-stick cooking spray and cook the remaining chaffle mixture the same as the first one.

 Notes